 What I Do for a Living Now

 In 2013 I became a professional web developer for Electronic Vision, a multimedia company in Athens with a long and rich history of being the most cutting-edge shop in the area.
 A large portion of my projects for EV were full web rebuilds for clients in one of a number of platforms including Wordpress, CommonSpot, Moodle, MantisBT, Drupal, and more.
 In 2016, Electronic Vision became Red Tail Design Company, which I had the fortune of helping start up and continue to help run today.
 We have refined our craft while expanding into woodworking, laser etching/cutting, and product development for sister company Ohio is Home.

 About This Site

 I plan on using this site to share all sorts of things: technical posts/articles, photos, personal blogs, my favorite projects I’ve worked on, and more.
 I plan on keeping things simple, and you won’t really ever see this site get too flashy.
-See one of my other blog entries for more info on how I build and deploy this blog, and click on the image in the footer to learn more about Jekyll, the static-site building software that generates this website.
+See my blog entry for more info on how I build and deploy this blog, and click on the image in the footer to learn more about Jekyll, the static-site building software that generates this website.